BassemMagdi0007/Classify-Math-Publications/README.md

    - Maintains separate validation set for unbiased performance evaluation
    - Includes comprehensive logging of preprocessing statistics
    - Generates properly formatted output as specified in the assignment

-The solution demonstrates good software engineering practices while addressing the machine learning challenges of the classification task.
-The modular design allows for easy experimentation with different tokenization strategies or model architectures, and the comprehensive documentation ensures maintainability.

 #-------------------------------------------------------------------------------------------
 ## Dependencies